 To get your records, usually, you just need to file a written request with the provider who has them.
 This request should include your full contact information as well as the records you want to access.
 Some forms may ask for a reason you want to view the records, as well as your social security number.

 From this point, the provider has up to 30 days to turn over copies of the files.
 Note that you can’t get your originals, though you can view them at the provider’s office.
-If they fail to turn over the files or there’s a delay, they’re required to inform you in writing of the reason.
+If they fail to turn over the files or there’s a delay, they’re required to inform you of the reason in writing.

 Fighting for Your Rights